 But as Ginn’s efforts with the U.S. Army made little progress, he found an ally in the U.S. Navy.

 The timing couldn’t have been better …

 A whole new role for Kings Bay

 Several years later, the United States entered into a diplomatic agreement with Spain.
 The treaty between the two included the relocation of a squadron of Fleet Ballistic Missile (FBM) submarines from Rota, Spain.

 In the early 1960s, ballistic missiles launched from submarines had a limited range.
 These were the Polaris missiles with a published range of 1,200 nautical miles.

 So, the U.S. government decided to locate these submarines in bases overseas.
 In exactly two bases, one in Scotland, and the other at Rota.
 In exchange for the right to use these bases, the US had agreed to provide aid in various forms.

 However, by the end of the 1970s, Spain’s politics had changed.
-Dictator Francisco Franco, who supported the U.S. military aid treaty, had died in 1975.
-This caused that a quite strong opposition to the agreements, that before could not be expressed freely, to find its way in the renegotiation of the treaties.
+Dictator Francisco Franco, who supported the U.S. military aid treaty, died in 1975.
+This caused quite strong opposition to the agreements, that before could not be expressed freely, to find its way into the renegotiation of the treaties.

 The US found, from a logistics and from a support point of view, preferable to operate those submarines from CONUS bases to divorce itself from the variabilities of the situation.
 Spain had changed its point of view and at some great expense, it caused U.S. SBBNs to leave.